 The 1960 Women’s European Rowing Championships took place on the Welsh Harp Reservoir (thought to be named after a nearby pub) at Willesden in north-west London from 12-14 August 1960.
 Entries were hugely up on previous years with 36 crews from 12 countries taking part in 25 races.

 It was a rare opportunity for the UK to host a FISA event “in the birthplace of our sport” as The FISA Centenary Book put it: without the 2,000m multi-lane course that men’s racing required, Britain had never been able to host a European Rowing Championships (and they’d been going since 1893).
-But as 1960 was Olympic year, there were no European Championships for men, and we could – just – fit a 1,000m course onto the Welsh Harp (now called Brent Reservoir) where there was already a well-established regatta.
+But as 1960 was Olympic year, there were no European Championships for men, and we could – just – fit a 1,000m course (the distance over which FISA had ruled women should race) onto the Welsh Harp (now called Brent Reservoir) where there was already a well-established regatta.

 The staging of the championships was heavily subsidised by Willesden Borough Council, and the Amateur Rowing Association also contributed £290.12.8, most of which went on “hospitality to FISA delegates”.